 Explore Disney’s Wilderness Preserve

-Well folks, that concludes our roundup of our top 23 things to do for free at Disney World.
+Well folks, that concludes our roundup of our top 23 absolutely free Disney World must-dos.
 We hope we’ve helped to open your eyes to what’s available at Walt Disney World.
 For a destination that’s so expensive, you really can find some thrifty ways to have fun with just a bit of knowledge and some creativity.
-Of course, if you’d like to save some cash on your Disney vacation, you can also go to Park Savers for your discount Disney World tickets.
+Of course, if you’d like to save money on your Disney vacation, you can also go to Park Savers for your discount Disney World tickets.
 Are you a Disney cheapskate?
 What are your favorite free Disney World activities?